telkar-rg/wow-MogIt-WotLK-Custom/README.md

 Any of these fields can be replaced with "nil".

 - After loading the Custom module in game, the item(s) will be added to the base category.
+- If you wish for custom items to appear in their own category, I suggest creating a custom Module or adding a new itemtype under an existing module.

 ## Notes:
  - Any of these fields can be replaced with "nil".